Identify District Technology Growth Plans - Verizon Innovative Learning Schools

 4. Standardize classroom equipment: Standardizing equipment across classrooms helps teachers and students because they know what to expect from the district technology at any school site.
 It helps in professional learning because all can learn how to integrate technology on the same equipment.
 It also helps with maintenance because technology staff will be familiar with how to repair and support it.
 Staff spend less time figuring out how to use the technology and more time on instruction.

-5. Standardize classroom display solutions and outfit for hybrid learning: Empowering teachers to move about their classrooms provides an opportunity to rethink classroom displays.
+5. Standardize classroom display solutions and support for personalized learning: Empowering teachers to move about their classrooms provides an opportunity to rethink classroom displays.
 How will teachers have more mobility around their classroom with their portable devices?
 Will you provide flexible learning zones in classrooms for small collaborative learning spaces with display capabilities?
 How will students be able to hear the teacher or their peers in a large group setting?
-With hybrid learning in mind, how will you ensure that students joining from home can see and hear what is happening in the classroom and be able to participate?

 6. Reallocate textbook funds to digital resources: More and more school districts are moving away from print textbooks to digital online resources.
 Materials more easily stay up to date, the technological solutions can provide access to features that are not provided in the print version (eReaders, font size and background color changes, etc.), and the appropriate allocation of resources supports personalized learning.
 If a school district plans to move in this direction, it is imperative that considerations be made for access when the students and teachers are not on the school network and do not have WiFi at home.
 A robust user management system as well as a single sign-on solution for accessing the plethora of digital resources is highly recommended.